 Our Worship: both formal & friendly

-8 am Holy Eucharist, Rite I ~ This is a quiet contemplative time without music.
+8 am Holy Eucharist, Rite I ~ a quiet contemplative time without music.

-10:00 am Holy Eucharist, Rite II ~ This is our main service of the week.
-There is organ and piano music, Junior and Adult Choirs, and congregational singing.
-Nursery care is available for children up to age 3.
-Sunday School classes meet at 10 am.
-At the Peace, children from Grade 3+ join the service.
+10:00 am Holy Eucharist, Rite II ~ our main service of the week.
+All ages worship together.
+There is organ and piano music, choir, sometimes handbells and other instruments, and congregational singing.
+Worship Boxes are available for children to help them participate with their families.